8bitbuddhist/PixelMaestro/docs/animation.md

 section->set_animation(blink_animation);
 ```

 Some animations (such as SparkleAnimation) support the use of additional parameters.
-You can set these parameters in the animation's constructor.
+You can set these parameters in the Animation's constructor, or by calling a method (e.g. `SparkleAnimation::set_threshold()`).

 ### Setting the Color Palette